CMB-S4/Cryogenic_Material_Properties/README.md

 The output of the notebook is a .csv and .txt file with the thermal conductivity fit parameters for each material.

+The analysis_tools folder includes sample jupyter notebooks, excel spreadsheets and more.

 ## Compilation File
 The compilation file is of the following structure:
 ```